 - Slowly lower yourself so that your shoulder joints are below your elbow, exhale, get back up slowly, and repeat.

-Past the 1st three months?
+Past the first trimester?
 Read about exercise tips and techniques in the 2nd and 3rd trimesters.
 Always get permission from your doctor before trying out any exercise routine.
 Book an Appointment with a top Gynecologist in Karachi, Rawalpindi and Multan through oladoc.com.
 Or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your gestational needs.